jasilven/trawl-racket/README.md

 Messages are stored and served from simple fixed size in-memory "datastore" that uses fifo method for cleaning old messages out of the way.

-Messages are never persisted anywhere!
+Messages are never persisted anywhere other than memory!
 After messages are posted they will stay in memory and in the message board until new incoming messages pushes them away or when the server terminates.